arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 1 - Notes.md

 ## Compiling

-However once we've written this, to make it work, we have to take it and translate it into machine code.
+However, once we've written this, to make it work, we have to take it and translate it into machine code.
 Back to **binary**.
 To save us having to put it into binary ourselves, we can use pre-designed programmes called **compilers**. **"Compiling"** simply means converting from source code to machine code.

 Like last week, where we talked about inputs and outputs, and using an algorithm (black box) to solve the problem, in this case we're going to use algorithms in the compiler to convert the special keywords like `main` and `printf` to machine code.